 But profit finds a way.
 It was Don Mancini, original co-writer, who was tasked with bringing this creation back, quickly and efficiently.
 So he set to work writing Child’s Play 2.

 All good horror movies, especially good sequels, take risks.
 And while Child’s Play 2 is not a better film than the first, I think it is a riskier one.
-My favorite thing about this is the shift we get in terms of our main character.
+My favorite aspect of this is the shift we get in terms of our main character.
 While the first focused quite a bit on the relationship between Andy and his malevolent doll, Karen Barclay was our lead.
-She was the mother at the center of the whole thing, just trying to help her son.
+She was the mother at the center of the whole ordeal, just trying to help her son.
 We were all rooting for her.
-We wanted her to save Andy, who was an interesting character, but much of our investment came from the fact that he was a small child and as a collective audience we just didn’t want to see him get hurt.
+We want her to save Andy, who is an interesting character, but much of our investment comes from the fact that he is a small child and as a collective audience we just didn’t want to see him get hurt.

-Watching this child who has survived a trauma and had a great relationship with his mother being taken from her and placed into foster care, into the arms of a family who don’t really get or appreciate him, it’s a legitimately interesting story even before the vengeful killer doll comes into play.
-More than that, it’s a type of film in general that we never get to see from the child’s perspective.
+Watching this child who has survived a trauma and had a great relationship with his mother being taken from her and placed into foster care, into the arms of a family who don’t really get or appreciate him, it’s an interesting story even before the vengeful killer doll comes into play.
+More than that, it’s a type of film that we never get to see from the child’s perspective.
 Yeah, there are a lot of features about broken families and kids getting placed into foster care, and in almost all of them, the narrative is focused on the parents or the foster parents.
-The kid, in a lot of these things at least, is kind of just ornamentation.
+The kid, in a lot of these cases, is just ornamentation.

-So it’s kind of amazing that Child’s Play 2, of all things, gives the focus to the kid.
+So it’s kind of amazing that Child’s Play 2, of all possibilities, gives the focus to the kid.
 It gives Andy an actual arc.
-And Alex Vincent, who was still just a kid finding his footing in the first, gives a legitimately great performance.
+And Alex Vincent, who was still just a kid finding his footing in the first, turns in a great performance.